Ravi123sv/Ravi123sv/README.md

 > _"Don’t wait to be ready.
 Start building.
 You’ll get ready while doing."_

 ### 🌟 Daily Fact
-> _Women manage the money and pay the bills in  75% of all Americans households._
+> _The dot over the letter “i” is called a tittle._